What To Expect During Your Eye Exam

 It is recommended to have an eye exam at least once a year to detect any vision conditions, eye diseases or other problems early on.
-At an exam, you will be asked to provide a medical history regarding vision and other pertinent health information.
-If you have prescription glasses or contact lenses, please bring them with to your consultation.
+At your exam, you will be asked to provide a medical history regarding vision and other pertinent health information.
+If you have prescription glasses or contact lenses, please bring them with you to your consultation.

 A routine eye exam should last between 20 minutes and 1 hour during which a sequence of tests will be performed.
 The types of test and the duration will be largely dependent on what the optometrist finds.
+Besides for your prescription, we will check for eye disorders and corneal irregularities such as keratoconus (when the cornea becomes thinner and bulges forward, causing potentially significant vision loss).

 Routine testing should include the following: